morganecf/haply-landing/README.md

 ### TODO ###

 - Logo needs to be the same color as name. less berry more matte
+- Fix monitor picture
-- Survey
+- Add twitter link
 - Figure out wtf is going on with company email, and:
 	- set signature
 	- change profile image
 	- etc
 - Integrate Google Analytics
-- Better font (lighter & thinner, esp. for text)
+- Better font (lighter & thinner & rounder
+- SEO